Last Updated on

 While DSLR cameras used to be solely in the domain of professional photographers, the truth is that mirrorless cameras seem to be the up-and-coming trend.
-In fact, no major photography company released a new DSLR in 2020, instead focusing their energy on mirrorless models.
+In fact, no major photography company released a new DSLR this year, instead focusing their energy on mirrorless models.

-So, if you’re looking to purchase a new camera in 2021, what should you be looking for, and what is the difference between a DSLR and a mirrorless camera?
+So, if you’re looking to purchase a new camera this year, what should you be looking for, and what is the difference between a DSLR and a mirrorless camera?
 We break down everything that you need to know.

 Mirrorless cameras have a far simpler design than DSLRs, but with advancing technology, that doesn’t matter nearly as much as it used to.

 Mirrorless cameras feature an ultra-simplistic design to take your pictures.
 When you press the button to take a picture, light passes through the lens straight to a sensor that processes the image.

 As the name implies, there are no mirrors, which makes sense if you know how a DSLR works.

 If you had asked 10 years ago whether you should get a DSLR or a mirrorless camera, the answer was simple: Go with a DSLR.
 Today, the answer is more complicated.
 The technology in mirrorless cameras is drastically improving, and modern mirrorless cameras have plenty of advantages over their DSLR counterparts.